 What we do in Greece, Serbia & Bosnia

-By connecting and coordinating volunteer placements it enables the grassroots projects to spend less time organising and looking for volunteers and more time helping people affected by the continued crisis.
+The indiGO refugee and migrant team aims to understand the volunteer needs of these organisations and connects them with independent volunteers looking for ways to help.
+This means the grassroots projects can spend less time organising and looking for volunteers and more time helping people affected by the continued crisis.

 - 18 years old +